-Projects could be located on vacant, City owned parcels.
-Artists could "Adopt a Lot" to turn it into a temporary gallery for projects including (but not limited to) sculpture, landscape design, community engagement, games, or performance space.
+- Projects could be located on vacant, City owned parcels.
+Artists could "Adopt a Lot" to turn it into a temporary gallery for projects including (but not limited to) sculpture, landscape design, community engagement, games, or performance space. - Continue working with the Emberlight Festival to promote Art in the Park and other community art programming.